Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 - Why would you add it?

-- How would you sell this to a lead designer?
+- How would you justify your decision with a pitch to a lead designer?

 -